-- · Rigorous attention to delivering high-quality education and training - Maintaining and managing key relationships with the various funding bodies - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding - Participating in the Hounslow 14-19 Strategic Partnership and the Hounslow Economic Business Forum - Implementing strategies to reduce dependency on income from public funded sources - Collaboration with strategic partners including co-located organisations to improve resource utilisation and generate additional net income - Continual review of the cost base and efficiency of the organisation and taking prompt in-year action to make changes when required - Robust risk management processes subject to regular review and monitoring at management and governor level. - 3.
+- Maintaining and managing key relationships with the various funding bodies - · Ensuring the College is focused on those priority sectors which will continue to benefit from public funding - Participating in the Hounslow 14-19 Strategic Partnership and the Hounslow Economic Business Forum - Implementing strategies to reduce dependency on income from public funded sources - Collaboration with strategic partners including co-located organisations to improve resource utilisation and generate additional net income - Continual review of the cost base and efficiency of the organisation and taking prompt in-year action to make changes when required - Robust risk management processes subject to regular review and monitoring at management and governor level. - 2.
 Failure to recruit and retain high-quality staff within allocated pay budgets, particularly those in specialist roles and shortage areas.